 Retailers also need to consider how to best reward customers who choose, and can afford to make, sustainable choices (through loyalty points and/or gamification for discounts, and other exclusive offers).
-This type of rewards system could be a win-win-win proposition for the environment, retailers and consumers alike.
+This type of rewards system can be a win-win-win proposition for the environment, retailers and consumers alike.
 Retailers who help consumers navigate a challenging economy with feel-good and do-good shopping experiences will reap the benefits of lasting brand loyalty.
 However, a continued focus on highly personalized choices for customers will need to remain top of mind.

-Value for retailers: IBy communicating how the business is implementing sustainable and ethical sourcing, whether via app, product labels, or other means, the retailer can build brand loyalty that capitalizes on the consumer's desire to do right and help them feel more optimistic during challenging times.
+Value for retailers: By communicating how their business is implementing sustainable and ethical sourcing, whether via app, product labels or other means, retailers can build brand loyalty and capitalize on the consumer's desire to do right and help them feel more optimistic during challenging times.